dcompoze/fm/README.md

 - Can be used as a file picker (I use it with `xdg-desktop-portal` to select files).

-- Makes use of unicode icons which can be configured for each file type ``.
+- Makes use of unicode icons which can be configured for each file type.

 - Mouse integration for scrolling, navigating directories and opening files.